-&lt;sup>121 Home Office, 'Report of a Home Office fact-finding mission to Albania,' 31 October to 7 November 2017 (HO FFM report 2017), February 2018, paragraphs 7.5.1 to 7.5.4, URL
+121 Home Office 'HO FFM report', February 2018, paragraphs 7.5.1 to 7.5.4, URL

 Terms of Reference

 A 'Terms of Reference' (ToR) is a broad outline of what the CPIN seeks to cover.
 They form the basis for the country information section.
 The Home Office's Country Policy and Information Team uses some standardised ToRs, depending on the subject, and these are then adapted depending on the country concerned.